Things to do in Plovdiv

-Where to eat and drink in Kapana
+Where to eat and drink in Plovdiv

 Cat & Mouse

 This place is pretty neat, they have a selection of their own beer, craft beer from Bulgaria and the rest of Europe.
 The bartenders were very friendly and took the time to explain their beers.
-Plus, their terrace and the music makes it a cool place to hang out for a couple of drinks.
+Plus, their terrace and the music make it a cool place to hang out for a couple of drinks.

 There is a little counter that serves pastries, unfortunately, I cannot remember the name.
 With a wide selection of sweet and salty ones, there is something for everyone.
 Besides being delicious, they are super cheap!!
 We went to have our breakfast every day there because it costs less than a $1 for two persons.
 The counter is located near the Coco Guest House.

 Since Plovdiv has a bigger influence of Turks and Muslims, there is an abundance of shawarma stands.
 They are sooo good and very cheap too!
-The stands are also open until late so it’s perfect for a late night snack after a few shots of Rakia.
-These restaurants can mostly be found near the dzhumaya mosque.
+The stands are also open until late so it’s perfect for a late-night snack after a few shots of Rakia.
+These restaurants can mostly be found near the Dzhumaya mosque.